xorvo/cheers/README.md

 ## Permissions

 On first run, macOS will ask for notification permissions.
-The app is ad-hoc signed for easy distribution.

 If you encounter permission issues:
-1. Open System Preferences → Security & Privacy → Notifications
+1. Open System Settings → Notifications
-2. Allow notifications for Notifier or Terminal
+2. Allow notifications for Terminal (or your terminal app)
-3. Or run the app once directly: `open /Applications/Notifier.app`

 ## Building from Source